ZachOhara/Bukkit-Essentials/README.md

 # Bukkit Essentials

-Bukkit Essentials is a plugin for a Bukkit server that adds a small but useful set of command-line tools.
+Bukkit Essentials is a plugin for a Bukkit server that adds a small but useful set of miscellaneous command-line tools.
 It is last confirmed to work on Bukkit version 1.7.9-R2.
 A full list of commands that this plugin adds is included below.

 This plugin uses my Bukkit Common Library.
 The server *must* have that plugin installed for this plugin to work.
 The Bukkit Common Library can be downloaded from [GitHub](http://github.com/zachohara/bukkit-common)